ec-council-learning/Cryptanalysis-in-Action/README.md

 Cryptanalysis in Action, by EC-Council

 # Structure of the Course Repository
-Section 2 Fundamentals of Cryptography and Terminology Section 3 Cryptographic Algorithms, including historical ciphers Section 4 Fundamentals of Cryptanalysis and Terminology Section 5 Cryptanalysis, Attacks Against Ciphers.
+Section 2 Fundamentals of Cryptography and Terminology<br>
+Section 3 Cryptographic Algorithms, including historical ciphers<br>
+Section 4 Fundamentals of Cryptanalysis and Terminology<br>
+Section 5 Cryptanalysis, Attacks Against Ciphers<br>
-Section 6 How to Use Cryptanalysis in Cybersecurity?
+Section 6 How to Use Cryptanalysis in Cybersecurity?<br>

 # Requirements
 This repository is a supporting material for the course content.